-Law 798: Legal Issues in Higher Education
+Law 798: Seminar in Higher Education

 Higher education composes a significant part of the American institutional scene with an enormous economic impact.
 There are about 4,000 public and non-profit degree-granting institutions: doctoral and research universities, four-year colleges, two-year associate degree-granting institutions, and specialty four-year colleges – apart from the less traditional proprietary (for-profit) sector.
 These institutions enroll over 19.7 million students.
 In 2019, over $1.5 trillion in student loan debt was outstanding.